ePages-de/epages-devportal/_posts/2019/2019-05-04-react-hooks-what-all-the-fuss-is-about.md

 #### What Are Hooks?

-Hooks are an addition to Reacts API, that was released in February 2019.
-But to explain what they are, I'll have to explain a few basics about Reacts API.
+Hooks are an addition to React, that was released in February 2019.
+To explain what they do, I'll have to give some background on Reacts API.

 React lets developers split their UI into components.
 A component can do a variety of things: Render UI, keep a state or fetch data. **There are two ways of writing a component: As a function or as a class.** For the sake of simplicity, I will refer to those different types of components as function-components and class-components for the rest of this blog post.